 - Walk out as soon as someone says , “one time only”,” just for today”, or “if you sign up now”.

 - Don’t fall for FOMO (fear of missing out).
 It is never “once in a lifetime” thing.
 In fact, you claim the leverage when you walk out.
-(This depends on the situation, so learning how to recognize and act on those rare opportunities is also important).
+(This depends on the situation, so learning how to recognise and act on those rare opportunities is also important).